greffgreff/spotify-downloader/README.md

 # Python Spotify Downloader

-A very simple Spotify downloader that downloads tracks from Spotify directly without needing external sources such as Youtube.
+A very simple python Spotify downloader that downloads tracks from Spotify directly without needing external sources such as Youtube.

-> [warning] This script is made for educational purposes.
+> ⚠️ This script is made for educational purposes.
 Please be aware of risks that come with stream-ripping.

 ## Usage